sigmaister/copy_CollapsOS/doc/load-run-code.md

 Collapse OS will be waiting for a new command.
 Go ahead, verify that the transfer was successful with:

+    > peek 0a000
+    > puth a
+    3A
-    peek 8
+    > peek 0a007
-    3A00A13C3200A1C9
+    > puth a
+    C9

 Good!
 Now, we can try to run it.
 Before we run it, let's peek at the value at `0xa100` (being RAM, it's random):

-    > mptr a100
-    A100
-    > peek
+    > peek 0xa100
+    > puth a
     61

 So, we'll expect this to become `62` after we run the code.
 Let's go:

-    > mptr a000
-    A000
-    > call 00 0000
-    > mptr a100
+    > usr 0xa100
-    A100
-    > peek
+    > peek 0xa100
+    > puth a
     62

 Success!

-## The upload.py tool
+## The upload tool

 The serial connection is not always 100% reliable and a bad byte can slip in when you push your code and that's not fun when you try to debug your code (is this bad behavior caused by my logic or by a bad serial upload?).
-Moreover, sending contents bigger than `0xff` bytes can be a hassle.
+Moreover, sending contents manually can be a hassle.

-To this end, there is a `upload.py` file in `tools/` that takes care of loading the file and verify the contents.
-So, instead of doing `mptr a000` followed by `poke 8` followed by your `cat` above, you would have done:
+To this end, there is a `upload` file in `tools/` (run `make` to build it) that takes care of loading the file and verify the contents.
+So, instead of doing `getc` followed by `poke` followed by your `cat` above, you would have done:

-    ./upload.py /dev/ttyUSB0 a000 tosend.bin
+    ./upload /dev/ttyUSB0 a000 tosend.bin

-This emits `mptr`, `poke` and `peek` commands and fail appropriately if the `peek` doesn't match sent contents.
-If the file is larger than `0xff` bytes, repeat the process until the whole file was sent (file must fit in memory space though, of course).
+This clears your basic listing and then types in a basic algorithm to receive and echo and pre-defined number of bytes.
+The `upload` tool then sends and read each byte, verifying that they're the same.
 Very handy.

 ## Labels in RAM code